Pete1001/interrogation-script/README.md

 ```

 #### `commands.txt`
 The `commands.txt` file should contain a list of commands that you want to execute after the base commands.
-Each line should be a command as you would type it on the switch's command line.
+Each line should be a command as you would type it on the device's command line.

 Example:
 ```